China developer Shimao looks to repay $11.8 billion debt over 3-8 years -sources

 Debtwire first reported on Tuesday about Shimao's restructuring terms that were communicated to some investors last Friday.

-Under the proposed restructuring terms, Shimao would repay Class A debt, which are $4.65 billion worth of syndicated loans and guaranteed bilateral loans under an amortization schedule between 36 to 72 months.
+Under the proposed restructuring terms of the $11.8 billion debt, Shimao would repay Class A debt, which are $4.65 billion worth of syndicated loans and guaranteed bilateral loans under an amortization schedule between 36 to 72 months.

-A total of $7.13 billion Class B debt, which are all the public and private bonds and unguaranteed bilateral loans, would be repaid by six tranches of new notes worth 9 per cent to 23 per cent of the claims with maturities ranging between 39 to 93 months.
+A total of $7.13 billion Class B debt, which are all the public and private bonds and unguaranteed bilateral loans, would also be repaid in six tranches of new notes worth 9 per cent to 23 per cent of the claims with maturities ranging between 39 to 93 months.

+The developer said it will retain the right to dispose two assets in Hong Kong, namely the Tai Wo Ping project and Tung Chung Hotels, and use the proceeds for pro rata repayment, and prepayment or repurchase in the secondary market of the new instruments issued in relation to the debt being restructured.

+Shimao also told some of its offshore creditors that it planned to pay them interest after the company's cash flow recovers, one of the sources said.